 This class consists of two distinct activities:

-- Attending class every week in LFSB 0235, Mon.
-10-11:15 (a second class maybe opened on Wednesday if there are too many to work with comfortably in one class) to present and discuss research papers, and toward the end of the semester, to present your research results from your lab work.
-You must read the paper ahead of time and be prepared to present it to the class, or to actively participate in our discussion of it.
+- Attending class every week in Harris Hall 2123, Mon.
+11-11:50 to present and discuss research papers, and toward the end of the semester, to present your research results from your lab work.
+You must read the paper ahead of time and be prepared to present it to the class or to actively participate in our discussion of it.
 When it is your turn to present your research, we expect a polished presentation.

 Your grade for the semester will be determined by your attendance and participation in class, and by your performance in the laboratory.
 There are no exams.